- 1 There is a hierarchy between God and humankind—like there’s a chain of command in any organization.

 We shall return to this concept of hierarchy and leadership positions with much more explanation because such abuse of power is intolerable.
 This Bible text is not referring to this brutish authority and control.
 For now, just read it as part of the Bible story.
 After all, there are plenty of fiction books and real-life non-fiction examples of legends and tales built around influential, overbearing, authoritarian leaders.

 - There are rules

 - The Supreme Being who wrote the play makes the rules

-The end result is that they establish a behavior which is considered the norm for us to abide by.
+The result is that they establish behavior that is considered the norm to which people are to conform.
 And the consequences of following or not following those rules occur relentlessly whether man and woman, you and I, are aware of them or not.

-Galacti pretends to be hungry, picks a mushroom in the garden and eats it, then shortly thereafter mimics sickness and pain.
+Galacti pretends to be hungry, picks a mushroom in the garden, and eats it, then shortly after that mimics sickness and pain.
 Even he isn’t sure if the mushroom species is poisonous, but by eating it, he accepts the consequences.
 He refrains from a ‘stage death’ to make his point: He may have eased his hunger in the short term, but he could have died.
 There are even rules governing what we can and can’t eat.

-We’re drawing fuller meaning, more complete understanding from the author’s description of the relationship between God and Humans.
-This is what the Bible story tells us:
+We’re drawing fuller meaning, a more in-depth understanding from the author’s description of the relationship between God and Humans; this is what the Bible story tells us: